 Our Sustainable Packaging Lead, Tim Hartnell, spoke to Amy on the Venari Podcast

 ‘Employee engagement remains such an important part of the work that we do as HR leaders – and, really, as business leaders,’ says Amy Rodgers.
-She’s been Chief Human Resources Officer at PPC Flexible Packaging since November 2022, and has plenty of wisdom to share about managing talent in the packaging space.
+She’s been Chief HR Officer at PPC Flexible Packaging since November 2022, and has plenty of wisdom to share about managing talent in the packaging space.

 Tim Hartnell, Senior Consultant for our Sustainable Packaging practice, caught up with Amy on this episode of the Venari Podcast.
 Here are some of the key things we learned from their conversation!